 What we are looking for: Students will be evaluated on their leadership experiences highlighted in their essay.
 In addition, the quality of the teacher/mentor recommendation will be evaluated.
 We receive over 1000 applications for this award.
 Therefore, the essay and teacher recommendations play a large role in the selection process.
 The awards are made to superior students who have demonstrated high academic achievement and potential for excellence in any program at Michigan Tech.

-Award notifications: Selection of finalists will be made by the University Scholarship Committee by November 1st.
+Award notifications: Selection of finalists will be made by the University Scholarship Committee by mid-November.
 Award recipients will be selected by January 1.